kgnzt/tria-prima/README.md

 ## Deployment

-Deployment may be managed through the following commands:
+Deployment is managed through the following commands:

 ### Compile